 Start the day with a round of golf at Brown Deer Golf Club or Finkbine Golf Club.
 Not a golfer?
 Ride your bike on the area’s extensive trail network.
 Tom Harkin trailhead is a great place to start.
 Fall is also a beautiful time to hike the trail on the cliffs overlooking the Iowa River at Squire Point.

-Come afternoon, hop off Interstate 80 to check out Coralville’s Iowa River Landing - here you'll find a variety of restaurants and shopping, including 30hop, a rooftop restaurant, and Backpocket Brewing Company.
-Take your time making your way east to get a feel for Downtown Iowa City.
-Wander into shops, find some new Hawkeye apparel or visit the Old Capitol Museum.
+Come afternoon, hop off Interstate 80 to check out Coralville’s Iowa River Landing.
+There you will find a variety of restaurants and shops.
+After that, take some time to head to Downtown Iowa City.
+Wander into shops, find some new Hawkeye apparel, or visit the Old Capitol Museum.
 It’s also a fantastic place to sit on a patio for a meal or beverage.
-Experience the city’s pedestrian mall, take photos of each of the public art murals and take a stroll through the Northside neighborhood.
+Experience the city’s pedestrian mall, take photos of the public art murals, and stroll through the Northside neighborhood.

 Looking for live music?
 You’ll find something to suit your tastes at one of several live music venues.
 How about a little ax-throwing?
 Hatchet Jack’s also offers entertainment for those 18 and older.
 Big Grove Brewery is not far from Downtown for those 21 and older.
 You could also head north of the city to check out Cedar Ridge Winery and Distillery.

 You will have more dinner options than you know what to do with.
 See Iowa City from above at Vue Rooftop or have a steak night at Joseph’s Steakhouse.
 Pizza lovers are sure to enjoy the locally famous Pagliai’s Pizza and Wig & Pen.
 Sea food lovers will savor St. Burch Tavern.
 Those are just a slim few of the many options to choose from.